Fred's Vietnam Days

 Here I am in the jungle playing cards.
 Every now and then we would get what we called "Fat Rat Duty".
 That meant we didn't have to roam through the jungle and do S&Ds all day.
 Instead, we were securing the roadway for the day so the military convoys (called "Whips") could travel through safely.
 We were stationed 3 people to an OP (Observation Post) by the edge of the jungle along the highway and simply watched to make sure "Charlie" didn't attack the "Whip".
 We could watch TV and listen to radio (if we had battery operated ones with us), play cards, hire a Vietnamese prostitute from a nearby village, etc. As long as we answered our radio checks and stayed put, the Army really didn't care what we did there.
 "Charlie" rarely attacked road patrol OPs.
 The second week of April 1968, we were securing Highway 1A north of Phu Loi (north of Saigon) for 2 days.
 The second day an olive drab painted "Good Humor" style truck at the end of the whip tossed half gallon containers of ice cream to each of us grunts as thanks for securing the road and enabling safe passage for the convoy.
 WOW!
 Were we surprised or what?
 We ate it on the spot as we walked behind the convoy to close the highway for the day.
 Now you see why we called it "Fat Rat Duty"!

 Chris Noel came to the field one day (5/23/68) and gave us a morale boost we were all happy to get.
 We made an impromptu "stage" by covering a bunch of ammo boxes with a tarp.
 Can you believe it?
 An American celebrity from home, in person, in the field!
 Didn't get any better than that!
+I've learned since that she never quit doing this kind of service throughout her life - even to this day!
+I hope she knows how much this meant to lonely guys a long way from home.

 February 1968 and I'm on R&R (Rest & Relaxation) in a horse drawn carriage at the beach (that's the super white sand of Vietnam's seaside resort town of Vung Tau behind me, not snow!)
 The boy beside me is the owner/operator of the carriage.
 Most of the "Daddy-aged" men had either been killed in the war or were serving in the South Vietnamese Army.

 There were also opportunities to take an "In-Country" R&R. These were normally most often offered as a reward.
-In my case, we had more allocations than we had soldiers to use them, so you could get one or more if you played your cards right with the powers that be.
+In my case, we had more allocations than we had soldiers to use them, so you could get one or more if you played your cards right with the powers that were.
 Remember, I was the Headquarters Company company clerk for a while, so I had access to the list first off.
 There were two "In-country" locations.
-One was in Danang (China Beach), in the northern part of South Vietnam, and was used by the Marines.
+One was in Danang (China Beach), in the northern part of South Vietnam, and was used primarily by the Marines.
 The other was in Vung Tau, on the coast in the southern part of South Vietnam, and was used by the Army.
 These two "In-Country" R&R locations had been "unofficially designated as no war zones" under an unlikely arrangement somehow struck between us and the enemy.
 It seemed to work.
 I never heard of any fighting in Vung Tau.

 If you enjoyed my site, then you likely will enjoy these as well: